Completeness and spectral synthesis of nonselfadjoint one-dimensional perturbations of selfadjoint operators: Positive results on completeness of and for the case of singular rank one perturbations. Proofs of Theorems and

 Applying again (\ref{estim}) we conclude that taking a larger $M$ we may omit the factor $\big|\frac{1+\Theta(t+i)}{1+\Theta_1(t+i)}\big|^\gamma$ in (\ref{sle1}) and get (\ref{sle4}).
 Thus, $F$ is a polynomial, which once again gives a contradiction.

-If $a$ is not cyclic, our model does not formally apply to $\tilde \LL $.
+If some of the coefficients $a_n$ are zero (in other words, if $a$ is not cyclic for $\A^{-1}$), our model does not formally apply to $\LL_1$.
 We reduce the problem to the case where $a$ is cyclic by considering the representation of the function $\phi$ with respect to a different Clark measure for the same space $K_\Theta$.

 {\it Step 3: reduction to the case where $a$ is cyclic.} We need to show that in conditions of the theorem the system $\{h_\lambda\}_{\lambda \in Z_\phi\cup \overline Z_{\tilde \phi}}$ is complete in $K_\Theta$.
 Let $\zeta \in \BC$, $|\zeta| = 1$, $\zeta \ne -1$, and let $\sigma_\zeta$ be the corresponding Clark measure defined by (2.5).
 We may choose $\zeta$ such that $\zeta - \Theta\notin H^2$ and $\Theta(0) \ne \zeta$ (thus, $p(\zeta) = 0$).
 Since $\Theta$ is meromorophic, $\sigma_\zeta$ is a discrete measure, $\sigma_\zeta = \sum_n \nu_n^\circ \delta_{t^\circ_n}$, where $\{t^\circ_n\} = \{t: \Theta(t) = \zeta\}$, and we have, for some $q^\circ\in \RR$,